A Guide For New Pet Owners

 - 4. Pet foods filled with more meat will naturally cost more, cheap pet brands are often bulked out with cereal fillers.

-- 5. Budget for larger pets who eat more, especially dogs.
+- 5. Budget for larger pets who eat more, especially large dogs.

-- 6. Company’s often obliged providing sample packs of their foods before purchasing bulk items or offer bundle packs.
-Try the FreeStuff website also for free samples.
+- 6. Companies are often obliging providing sample packs of their foods before purchasing bulk items or offer bundle packs for the first time at reduced prices for the new customer.

-- 10. Vegan and vegetarian owners may prefer their dogs to follow their lifestyles, however, this is not preferred by vets.
+- 11. Vegan and vegetarian owners may prefer their pets to follow their lifestyles, however, this is not preferred by vets.
 Seek professional advice before starting.

 Which Dog And Cat Food Is Best?

 There are hundreds of pet food brands to choose from.
 The British Veterinary Associations advises that commercially manufactured pet food in the UK that meets PFMA (Pet Food Manufacturing Association) guidelines, would have complete nutritional requirements for pets, so buying a ‘complete’ commercial pet food, your pet is getting what they need and there’s no need to supplement with anything else.
-Many pet food manufacturers have websites providing information about their products.
+Many pet food manufacturers have designer style websites providing information about their products, particularly the more expensive crafted pet food.

 Most commercial pet food comes with feeding guidelines on the packaging based on your pet’s weight and activity levels.
 If new to pet feeding, weigh and measure your pet food to avoid overfeeding.
 Vets will provide useful advice on diet and lifestyles and free weigh-ins available at good veterinary practices to keep an eye on your pet’s weight.